Studying Cancer Therapy Resistance Mechanisms in Humans and Preclinical Models

 WE’RE HIRING!

 Schwarz lab is growing.
-We are currently recruiting post docs and staff/senior scientists to join our group in support of newly funded grants.
+We are currently recruiting post docs and staff scientists to join our group in support of newly funded grants.
 Applicants with experience in tumor immunology, metabolism and mouse genetics are encouraged to apply.
 We are actively recruiting graduate students (PhD and MSTP) and are open for rotations for fall and spring.
 We are a highly collaborative and fun group studying pancreas and ovarian cancer in addition to HPV related cancers.
 Please click the link above for job listing or email jschwarz@wustl.edu for details.